davewsmith/homelab/ansible/README.md

 # Ansible

-All of this requires an acivated virtual environment.
+All of this requires an activated virtual environment.

 ## Health checks